doma1991/Projects/README.md

-# Projects
-Open source projects list
+List of open source projects suitable for first timers.